yalavrinenko/lammps/doc/src/pair_wpmd_dft.rst

 The pair has several parameters:

 * The *Rc* is the cutoff radius for Coulomb interaction.
-Due to accurate account of long range interaction should be grater then cell size.
+Due to accurate account of long range interaction should be grater than cell size.

 * The *mesh* keyword is set up type of 3d space mesh for numerical integration.
-There are two types of meshes ware implemented: *regular* and *adaptive*.
+There are two types of meshes
+implemented: *regular* and *adaptive*.
 The *regular* option sets the regular mesh with fixed cell size.
-Additional parameter *NCells* set the number of cells for one direction.
+Additional parameter *NCells* sets the number of cells for one direction.
 The total cell size is :math:`\mathrm{NCells}`.
-The *adaptive* option sets the adaptive mesh with variable cell size that depend on the gradient of electron density.
+The *adaptive* option sets the adaptive mesh with variable cell size that depends on the gradient of electron density.
 The cell width will be grater or equal *min_cell_size*.
 The parameter *cell_cutoff* define the maximum distance from cell center to packet center.
-The adaptive mesh refinement algorithm increase a performance of simulation due to decreasing of cells number.
+The adaptive mesh refinement algorithm increases performance of simulation due to decreasing of cells number.

-* The *dynamic* keyword is enable a force calculation from exchange-correlation interaction.
-Forces calculates by numerical integration over a mesh linked to wavepacket.
+* The *dynamic* keyword enables force calculation from exchange-correlation interaction.
+The forces are calculated by numerical integration over a mesh linked to wavepacket.
 .. math::
       \frac{\partial E_{\mathrm{a}}}{\partial q} =
     \left(\frac{\partial T_\mathrm{s}[n]}{\partial n} + \frac{\partial E_\mathrm{XC}[n]}{\partial n}\right)
     \frac{\partial n}{\partial q}.

-* The *force_mesh_cell* keyword is set the number of cells for force calculation per packet in one direction.
+* The *force_mesh_cell* keyword sets the number of cells for force calculation per packet in one direction.
 The total number of cells is a cube of *force_mesh_cell*.

-* The *gppn* keyword is set the number of gpu per one node.
+* The *gppn* keyword sets the number of gpu per one node.
 This is required for correct task scattering to multiple gpus.

-This potential inherit all properties of :doc:`pair wpmd/cut <wpmd/cut>`.
+This potential inherits all properties of :doc:`pair wpmd/cut <wpmd/cut>`.

 ----------